Super Lawyers

 3. How long does it take State Farm to settle a claim?

 Chris Paul is right.
 State Farm agents are efficient.
 Its insurance adjusters are, too.
 This insurer does not take long to make a settlement offer.
-You can expect an offer from State Farm within 30-45 days of sending in a complete demand package, sometimes sooner.
+You can expect an offer from State Farm within 30-45 days of sending a complete demand package, sometimes sooner.
 It also gets settlement checks out quickly when a case does resolve.

 4. Does State Farm's offer increase dramatically when a suit is filed?